Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Balancing variance and sensitivity

 \subsection{Extracting linear features}

 We first consider the case where $h(x) = \Psi^T x$ is a linear map providing coordinates for the range of a linear projection $P = \Phi \Psi^T:\R^n \to \R^n$.
 The projection uniquely decomposes any $x \in \R^n$ into $x = x_1 + x_2$, where $x_1 \in \Range(P)$ and $x_2 \in \Null(P) = \Null(h)$.
-A good projection for approximating $F$ will be one where the variance of $x_2$ is small and the sensitivity of $F$ to variation of $x_2$ is also small.
+Intuitively speaking, a good projection for approximating $F$ will be one where the variance of $x_2$ is small and the sensitivity of $F$ to variation of $x_2$ is also small.
 The problem of selecting a suitable projection based on these criteria for a general vector valued function $F$ is studied by Zahm et al. \cite{Zahm2020gradient}.
 In this approach, one starts with a probability distribution over states and quantifies the variation of the state $x$ using the covariance matrix

-Here, we apply this idea to a dynamical system \cref{eqn:FOM} by first considering a distribution on initial states $x_0$ and input sequences $u(t)$ and constructing the resulting distribution on states along trajectories. \begin{remark} We center \cref{eqn:state_covariance} about the origin rather than the mean as one may wish to center about an arbitrary point in state space via a coordinate shift; for example, it is common to center about an equilibrium of the system \cref{eqn:FOM}. \end{remark}
+Here, we apply this idea to a dynamical system \cref{eqn:FOM} by considering the probability distribution constructed above for states and input sequences along trajectories. \begin{remark} We center \cref{eqn:state_covariance} about the origin rather than the mean as one may wish to center about an arbitrary point in state space via a coordinate shift; for example, it is common to center about an equilibrium of the system \cref{eqn:FOM}. \end{remark}

 Following \cite{Zahm2020gradient}, the sensitivity of $F$ may be quantified using the gradient covariance matrix

 where $\grad_x F(x, \bar{u}) = \D_x F(x, \bar{u})^T$.
 The optimal approximating function in the mean-square sense is given by the conditional expectation